Close Menu

 HOW TO WIN SSD BENEFITS IF YOU HAVE CEREBRAL PALSY

 However, we know your case is different than anyone else’s case.
 You may have breast cancer or severe back pain.
 Or, you may have a rare disease.
 Even if you don’t have a rare disease, then your symptoms are stopping you from working.
-We know it this process is hard.
+We know this process is hard.
 No one wants to face the SSA alone.
 Especially when you are not feeling your best and you don’t have a job.

 EXPERIENCE WINS SSD BENEFITS FOR CEREBRAL PALSY